gaseri/website/docs/en/tutorials/gromacs/5-umbrella/index.md

 We also need to create an index file with the two groups we are interested in restraining with our umbrella potential.
-Create an index file using *gmx index* creating a group containing just one carbon from one of the methanes and name them `CA` and `CB` respectively.
+Create an index file using *gmx index* creating a group containing just one carbon from one of the methanes and naming them `CA` and `CB` respectively.

 ``` shell